MBrassey/waviii-wallet/README.md

 iiiWallet is a web3 wallet designed specifically for the waviii Ethereum Token.

+To obtain your own Custom Ethereum Token and Wallet, head over to waviii.io.

 Capabilities of the Tier-1 Token Wallet Include:
 * Metamask Integration
 * Send & Receive waviii